 As a member of the House Committee on Transportation and Infrastructure, I have worked to secure funding for a number of important transportation projects.
-Some of these include the Green Line Extension (GLX), the North Washington Street Bridge, the East Boston Haul Road, Melnea Cass Boulevard, the Chelsea Street Bridge, the Longfellow Bridge and Rutherford Avenue.
-Federal funding for projects like these is critical to maintaining our infrastructure, which helps increase productivity.
+Some of these include the Green Line Extension (GLX), the North Washington Street Bridge, Melnea Cass Boulevard, the Chelsea Street Bridge, the Longfellow Bridge and Rutherford Avenue.
+Federal funding for projects like these is crucial to maintaining our infrastructure, which helps increase productivity.
 States and municipalities cannot fund such projects on their own, so it is important that the federal government contribute sufficient resources.

-In September of 2014, the Federal Transit Administration (FTA) made its nearly $1 billion pledge to the GLX official when it formally signed a Full Funding Grant Agreement with the Commonwealth.
-This is a milestone that I have been working toward for years and confirms the federal governmentís commitment to funding its share of this long awaited transit extension.
+In 2015 the Federal Transit Administration (FTA) made its nearly $1 billion pledge to the GLX official when it formally signed a Full Funding Grant Agreement with the Commonwealth.
+This is a milestone I have been working toward for years and confirms the federal governmentís commitment to funding its share of this long awaited transit extension.

 In 2014 we celebrated the first new MBTA station in three decades when the Assembly Square Orange Line Station opened to passengers.
 During one of Congressí transportation reauthorization debates over a decade ago, I worked to secure federal funding for this expansion and am pleased that work is now complete.

 2014 also brought news that the Department of Transportation (DOT) awarded the MBTA with a $20 million TIGER grant to revitalize Bostonís Ruggles Station.
 The DOT received $9.5 billion in grant applications, which was more than 15 times the amount of federal money available for this round of TIGER grants.